magic-wormhole/magic-wormhole/README.md

-This package provides a library and a command-line tool named `wormhole`, which makes it possible to get short pieces of text (and arbitrary-sized files) from one computer to another.
+This package provides a library and a command-line tool named `wormhole`, which makes it possible to get short pieces of text (and arbitrary-sized files and directories) from one computer to another.
 The two endpoints are identified by using identical "wormhole codes": in general, the sending machine generates and displays the code, which must then be typed into the receiving machine.

 The codes are short and human-pronounceable, using a phonetically-distinct wordlist.
 The receiving side offers tab-completion on the codewords, so